 TLC is committed to diversity, equity, and inclusion in all aspects of our work.
 We believe that our goal of sharing land conservation benefits with every single person in the Triangle cannot be reached without actively working to end systemic racism, which for centuries has led to ongoing inequities in access to and enjoyment of the outdoors.
 TLC is dedicated to becoming a more productive and authentic land trust by not just celebrating diversity, but working to become an anti-racist organization.
 We must continue to have open and active discussions about race, equity, and inclusion in our organization and in the land trust community.
-We must also use our unique position and resources that we have as a land trust to ensure the benefits of land conservation are shared with everyone in our community by continuing to partner with and support organizations led by Black people and people of color, to work with minority-owned businesses, and to connect with communities of color.
+We must also use our unique position and resources that we have as a land trust to ensure the benefits of land conservation are shared with everyone in our community by continuing to partner with and support organizations led by Black people and people of color, to work with businesses owned by people of color, and to connect with communities of color.

 This history of land conservation, the very core of our work, has historically perpetuated systemic racism.